 The Kuleshov Effect in propaganda films

-Lev Kuleshov in Russia was a newsreel camera man during the Revolution who, in 1919, became a co-founder of the first-ever film school, the VGIK: All Union State Institute for Cinematography, or “Moscow Film School.”
+Lev Kuleshov was a newsreel camera man in Russia during the Revolution who, in 1919, became a co-founder of the first-ever film school, the VGIK: All Union State Institute for Cinematography, or “Moscow Film School.”
 The school was established in order to train students to produce newsreel films for propaganda in support of the Bolshevik party.
 Its faculty members were actively engaged in investigations on topics relating to both technique and theory.
 In his workshop, Kuleshov examined the psychological effects of juxtaposing photographs in different ways to produce different meanings, thus exploiting the ways that the human brain interprets images without any active intervention.
 This became known as the “Kuleshov Effect.”

 Last month, our 2017 series on persuasion began with a movie, Blossoms in the Dust, which highlights the work of a persuasive woman, Edna Gladney, who was therefore, a “woman of influence.”
 Among other positive ways that she influenced today’s thinking, she was instrumental in getting the word “illegitimate” removed from birth certificates issued in the state of Texas.
 “Her bill is championed by Senator T. R. Cotton, and after she makes an impassioned plea before the Texas legislature, it passes into law” (American Film Institute, 2016).